codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 kubectl config current-context               # verify the current-context`
 ```

-### Step 2 -- Initialize the Codefresh Platform
+### Step 2 -- Prepare the Codefresh Platform installation

 Run the following:

 ```
 kcfi init codefresh [-d /path/to/stage-dir]
 ```
-Running the init command will create a directory containing a `config.yaml` file, which will use us to configure our installation, and other files and directories required for the installation.
+Running the init command will create a directory containing a `config.yaml` file, which will be uses to configure our installation, along with other files and directories required for the installation.

 Edit the configuration in `config.yaml` and deploy to Kubernetes.
 The `config.yaml` is very descriptive and it contains an explanation for every parameter.